 Henry II put his plans before the Council of Westminster to reform the judicial system allowing the courts power over members of the Church which had the luxury of their own courts.
 Thomas Becket stood against the plans starting a rift between him and Henry that would led to Becket's death.

-Council of Northampton held to discuss the Welsh rebellion and the Constitution of Clarendon; the Council tried Thomas Becket (8.10) and found him guilty of perjury (failure to appear at Council) and heresy; he was sentenced to forfeiture of his possessions; the sentence was quashed by Alexander III and Becket fled to Lincoln (14.10) and then France (2.11).
+At the Council of Northampton the Welsh rebellion and the Constitution of Clarendon were discussed.
+The Council tried Thomas Becket and found him guilty of perjury for failure to appear at Council and heresy.
+Becket was sentenced to forfeiture of his possessions.
+The sentence was quashed by King Alexander III and Becket fled to Lincoln on the 14th and then France in early November.

 On Christmas Day Thomas Becket took to the pulpit at Canterbury Cathedral and gave his sermon.
 At the end of the sermon he excommunicated several of his enemies who had taken part in his earlier troubles with the King.